shahidnav/WordCount/README.md

 # WordCount
 ## Changing the default configuration
-1.Enter the path to your text file in the App.config under the appSettings section with a key of "completeFilePathToTextFile" 2.Enter the buffer size for the stream reader in the App.config under the appSettings section with a key of "textFileProviderStreamBufferSize", this must be numeric.
+ - Enter the path to your text file in the App.config under the appSettings section with a key of "completeFilePathToTextFile"
+ - Enter the buffer size for the stream reader in the App.config under the appSettings section with a key of "textFileProviderStreamBufferSize", this must be numeric.
 ### Example:
 ```
   <appSettings>